WWE Network: Availability

-WWE Network programming is currently available, either as a standalone service or through a partner service such as Peacock or Netflix, in 186 out of 193 United Nations member states (including all 27 European Union nations) and two observer states such as the Holy See and Palestine.
-It is also distributed through six non-UN countries: the Republic of China (Taiwan), the Cook Islands, Kosovo, Niue, Northern Cyprus, and SADR-claimed Western Sahara.
+WWE Network programming was available, either as a standalone service or through a partner service such as Peacock or Netflix, in 186 out of 193 United Nations member states (including all 27 European Union nations) and two observer states such as the Holy See and Palestine.
+It was also distributed through six non-UN countries: the Republic of China (Taiwan), the Cook Islands, Kosovo, Niue, Northern Cyprus, and SADR-claimed Western Sahara.

-In late 2017, Liechtenstein and the People's Republic of China were added to the list of non-available countries, however, the WWE Network is still available in the PRC special administrative regions of Hong Kong and Macau as well as ROC-controlled Taiwan and Fujian.
-Since January 2021, WWE Network is available in India as an add-on subscription through the SonyLIV streaming service.
+In late 2017, Liechtenstein and the People's Republic of China were added to the list of non-available countries, however, the WWE Network was still available in the PRC special administrative regions of Hong Kong and Macau as well as ROC-controlled Taiwan and Fujian.
+Until April 1, 2025, WWE Network was available in India as an add-on subscription through the SonyLIV streaming service.
+From April 1, 2025, it was merged into Netflix, except the Saturday Night's Main Event specials, which still air on Sony Liv and Sony Sports Network.

 In December 2019, WWE renewed its agreements in Sub-Saharan Africa with SuperSport, adding a WWE-branded channel to DStv carrying WWE programs and WWE Network original series.

 On January 27, 2022, it was announced that WWE Network would be available on Disney+ Hotstar in Indonesia at no additional costs to subscribers; it ended in 2024.

 Amidst the ongoing invasion of Ukraine by the Russian military, WWE announced on March 3, 2022, that it had terminated the broadcasting relationship with Russia and shut down the WWE Network in the country, in line with the global sanctions imposed by the United States.
-The WWE Network service is also not available in the Russian-controlled regions of Crimea, Donetsk, Kherson, Luhansk, Zaporozhye, Transnistria, Abkhazia and South Ossetia.
+The WWE Network service was also not available in the Russian-controlled regions of Crimea, Donetsk, Kherson, Luhansk, Zaporozhye, Transnistria, Abkhazia and South Ossetia.

-On September 28, 2022, WWE announced an agreement with its Australian rightsholder Foxtel, which will see WWE Network merged into its streaming service Binge beginning in January 2023, with a launch later set for January 23, 2023.
-As part of the agreement, Foxtel's channel Fox8 will continue to carry WWE programming, and Foxtel will also introduce a new, WWE-branded linear channel.
+On September 28, 2022, WWE announced an agreement with its Australian rightsholder Foxtel, which would see WWE Network merged into its streaming service Binge beginning in January 2023, with a launch later set for January 23, 2023.
+As part of the agreement, Foxtel's channel Fox8 continued to carry WWE programming, and Foxtel also introduced a new, WWE-branded linear channel.
 On October 20, 2022, it was announced that the WWE Network would move to Disney+ in the Philippines upon its launch on November 17, 2022; however, WWE's agreement with Disney+ ended two years later, following which WWE Network relaunched as a standalone service.
-On November 2025, Netflix announced that WWE content would be available in the Philippines starting January 2026.
+In December 2025, Netflix announced that WWE content would be available in the Philippines starting January 2026.

 On January 23, 2024, WWE announced an agreement with Netflix to hold the rights to Raw globally, and rights to Raw, SmackDown, NXT, documentaries, and pay-per-view events outside of the United States, beginning in January 2025.
 On December 21, 2024, WWE and Netflix clarified how WWE content would be distributed in each country in 2025 and beyond.